My Favorite Paris Hotels

 My husband and I are traveling to Paris on May 18th through the 28th.
 We will be staying in an apartment in Marais.
 We don’t want to miss out on any food experiences.
 Any restaurants you recommend?
 Food tours?
 Best macaroons, baguettes, crepes, cheese and wine.
 Plan on doing the must see museums and sites.
 We have tickets to the Eiffel Tower on the 21st for our 35th wedding anniversary.
 Love music and biking.
 Thank you for your time.
 Lisa

-May is a great time to visit Paris and even better since you’ve bypassed the major holidays that usually shut the city down for the first few weeks of the month.
+May is one of my favorite times to visit Paris and even better since you’ve bypassed the major holidays that usually shut the city down for the first few weeks of the month.
 If you’re a foodie, the Marais has some great options.
 For baguettes and croissants, you definitely have to go to Tout Autour du Pain.
 They won the best croissant in Paris award as well as placed in the top ten for their baguettes.
 (After them, a reliable standby is Eric Kayser.
 Even though it can feel like a chain because he has at least a few bakeries in every arrondissement, the quality is excellent.)
 The best crepes are also in the Marais at Cafe Breizh.
 If there’s a line you can do one of two things – either go to the epicerie next door which has a large communal table and the same menu, or go to their newest location in Saint Germain.
 On Saturdays, check out the Marche des Enfants Rouges which is a fun cross between a farmers market and a variety of food stalls.
 There’s a little bit of everything food-wise and most stalls have their own tables for dining.
 For a proper farmers market, you’re also near two great ones – the largest one at Bastille on Thursdays and Sundays but expect it to be bustling and touristy.
 Or on Tuesdays and Fridays check out the Marche Popincourt.
 If you’re staying in the Upper Marais, you’re an easy walk to some of the great restaurants in the 11th.
 This is one of the best arrondissements for the way Parisians eat now – casual vibe, small plates, and natural wines.
 One that is worth the hype is Clown Bar, but it’s been written up so much you won’t be the only tourists.
 For a more local version try Aux Deux Amis which is favored by Parisians but has a more hip, fashionista vibe.
 In the same district you’ve got two excellent must try restaurants – Septime which will be hard to book but worth the effort and Le Chateaubriand which looks completely unassuming but has consistently been voted one of the world’s top 50 restaurants.
 Both have tasting menus at 80 euros and 75 euros respectively which is considered great value for Michelin caliber food.
 If you want more classic French, then definitely go to Bistrot Paul Bert.
 The Marais is also known for its bars and two you should try are Candelaria (a taco joint with a hidden speakeasy) and Mary Celeste a hip cocktail bar with oysters and small plates.
 For macarons go to Pierre Herme and get their signature flavor called Ispahan (rosewater, raspberry, and lychee).
 The best cheese shop is Laurent Dubois.
 An excellent wine shop (that does free tastings and wine classes in English) is La Derniere Goutte in Saint Germain.
 Or if you’re in that neighborhood be sure to check out the Marche Couvert Saint Germain.
 There’s a great wine bar called L’avant Comptoir or better still pick up food from the market and take it to the terrace of the wine shop Bacchus + Ariane, order a glass and have your own picnic.
 And for food tours, take one with Paris by Mouth.
-They have a Marais food tour but all of their neighborhood tours are great.
-They also have a website with their top Paris restaurants and other practical information.
+They have a Marais food tour but I like all of their neighborhood tours that I’ve taken.

 Hi, I am planning to stay in Paris for 5 nights in August.
 I plan on seeing some of the typical sites (Louvre, Notre Dame, etc) but I also want some of the local vibes- great local restaurants, cafes, boutiques, etc. I am traveling on a budget so right now I have a room booked at the Ibis Paris Gare de Lyon Reuilly – do you think this neighborhood will suffice for what I’m looking for?
 If not can you please make a recommendation for a different neighborhood (something budget friendly)?
 Also, can you recommend any “MUST EAT” restaurants while in Paris?
 As in, it would be wrong to leave Paris without having experienced this food.